PHPOffice/PhpSpreadsheet/docs/topics/accessing-cells.md

 - error
 - Inline (or rich text) string

-By default, when you call the worksheet's `setCellValue()` method or the cell's `setValue()` method, PhpSpreadsheet will use the appropriate datatype for PHP nulls, booleans, floats or integers; or cast any string data value that you pass to the method into the most appropriate datatype, so numeric strings will be cast to numbers, while string values beginning with `=` will be converted to a formula.
-Strings that aren't numeric, or that don't begin with a leading `=` will be treated as genuine string values.
+By default, when you call the worksheet's `setCellValue()` method or the cell's `setValue()` method, PhpSpreadsheet will use the appropriate datatype for PHP nulls, booleans, floats, integers, and strings.
+String values beginning with `=` will be converted to a formula.

 This "conversion" is handled by a cell "value binder", and you can write custom "value binders" to change the behaviour of these "conversions".